dakusui/jcunit/README.md

     <dependency>
       <groupId>com.github.dakusui</groupId>
       <artifactId>jcunit</artifactId>
-      <version>0.1.4</version>
+      <version>[0.3.0,]</version>
     </dependency>
 ```

-## Tip 1: Customizing domains of @In fields
+## Tip 1: Customizing domains of @FactorField annotated fields
+JCUnit creates combinations from values defined for each type by default.
-JCUnit creates combinations based on types.
-For example, if a memeber is annotated with '@In' and its type is int, jcunit will pick up values from a set {0, -1, 100, -100, 2147483647, -2147483648, 1}.
+For example, if a member is annotated with '@FactorField' and its type is int, jcunit will pick up values from a set
+{1, 0, -1, 100, -100, Integer.MAX_VALUE, Integer.MIN_VALUE}.
-But this set is just a 'default' and you can customize it by using 'domain' paramter of '@In' annotation and creating a static method whose name is the same as the input field name's.
+But this set is just a 'default' and you can customize it by using 'levelsFactory' parameter of '@FactorField'
+annotation and creating a static method whose name is the same as the field name's.
 The method mustn't have any parameters and its return value must be an array of the field's type.

-Below is the example for this function.
+Below is the example for that sort of function.

 ```
-	@In(domain=Domain.Method)
+    @FactorField(levelsFactory = MethodLevelsFactory.class)
 	public int a;

 	public static int[] a() {